 Skateboarding on an eyelash

 We had lunch in Broadway and, on a stroll down High Street noticed that the town museum has an exhibit of the world’s smallest sculptures – tiny works of art which fit into the eye of a needle or on the head of a pin.
-Does this sound like the domain of Ripley’s Believe it or Not?
-That’s because it is!
+If this this sound like the domain of Ripley’s Believe it or Not, it definitely is.
 Just as we were entering the museum, the artist of the micro-sculptures, Willard Wigan, walked in.
 The docent in charge introduced us and suggested that Willard tell us a bit about his sculptures.
 I will not go into Willard’s story, which was fascinating, but a bit lengthy.
 Well, it was more than a bit lengthy.
-It was so lengthy I began to be concerned that we not would make our evening dinner reservation.
-We eventually walked upstairs to see his artwork which is viewed through a series of microscopes – they literally cannot be seen with the naked eye.
+It was so lengthy I began to be concerned that we not would make our evening dinner reservation and we met him right after lunch.
+We eventually walked upstairs to see his artwork which is viewed through a series of microscopes – the artworks literally cannot be seen with the naked eye.
 Willard’s work has to be seen to be believed.
 He once hollowed out one of his hairs and used it to frame a microscopic bicycle made of gold.
 Another sculpture is a castle carved from a grain of sand.
 He has even created 21 angel sculptures that – yep, you guessed it – dance on the head of a pin.
 Willard has had an audience with the Queen of England and has created a sculpture of her crown as a gift for her.
 I encourage you to Google him to read his story and view his TED Talk.
 He is also the subject of a video made for British Television called The World’s Tiniest Masterpieces, which can be downloaded and viewed.

 Next, we moved down the road a few miles to visit Snowshill (pronounced Snows Hill) Manor, which houses a collection of over 22,000 items collected by Charles Paget Wade.
 Born in the late 19th century to a British family that owned sugar plantations in St. Kitts, Charles was a poor little rich boy who was sent to live with his grandmother for the sake of his education.
 He grew up to be an architect, artist, and poet and, above all, a collector of hand-crafted items.